Lucie2727/Mech105-Algorithm/README.md

 *Outputs*

-- the same inputed number but in base two
+- the same inputted number but in base two

 **False Position**

-This algorithm is a root finding meathod for a function that takes two initial guesses for the root and creates a straight line between them.
+This algorithm is a root finding method for a function that takes two initial guesses for the root and creates a straight line between them.
 It then takes the point on the line where it crosses the y-axis to be one of the new guesses for finding the root of a given function.
 Each iteration either the lower or the upper guess is changed.

 *Inputs*